HTD/Woof/Readme.md

 Each package is tested on both Windows and Linux.
 (For now: Windows 11 and Ubuntu 20.)

+## Current state

+Final works.
+Mostly on testing and improving documentation.
+The beta version packages will be soon released on GitHub, and after some testing version 6.2.0 will go to NuGet.org.
+All older packages will be deprecated.

+## Known issues

+Missing demos, test, documentation for some packages.

 ## Future

 `Woof` is here to stay.
 In 2022 you can count on very intense active development.
 The 6.2.0 version will be rock solid, as the `.NET 6.0` itself.

+Also: Woof.Blazor experimental package containing some advanced GUI controls.

+## Development

 The whole toolkit is developed by just one person by now.
 Join me any time.